Southern and Eastern Africa

 Situation Report

 This report is produced by OCHA Somalia in collaboration with humanitarian partners.
-It provides information on the humanitarian situation across Somalia in February 2024.
-HIGHLIGHTS • Assistant...
+It provides information on the humanitarian situation across Somalia in February 2025.
+HIGHLIGHTS • One million...

 Originally published